bodkan/ku-introgression2024/README.md

 gt[["African"]] == gt[["Neanderthal"]] # this gives us TRUE/FALSE values

 # sum() treats TRUE as 1 and FALSE as 0, so we can sum everything up!
+# -- this gives us the number of positions at which an African carries the same
+#    allele as the Neanderthal
 sum(gt[["African"]] == gt[["Neanderthal"]])
 ```